Decoupling Long- and Short-Term Patterns in Spatiotemporal Inference: Experiments

 We change the size of the graph GRU's hidden states from 4 to 128.
-As shown in Fig.~\ref{figure_ablation2}(b), we find that the results increase until the size of 16 or 32 and then start to decrease, indicating that the model starts to overfit.
+As shown in Figure~\ref{figure_ablation2}(b), we discover that the performances increase until reaching the size of 16 or 32 for four datasets.
+Then they start to decrease, indicating that the model tends to overfit.
 Accordingly, we set the size to 16.